The Promise (2011 TV serial): Part 2

 Paul's mother complains that the suicide bombers at the café are 'animals'.
 Paul replies that she should tell Erin about some of the 'animals' who blew up the King David Hotel, including her own father.

 Erin is on the point of going home, but reads the last page of Len's diary and finds with it, in an envelope, a key.
 Len is facing prison, and has let down everyone who trusted him, wishing he could return the key to Mohammed.
 Haunted by this, and knowing her grandfather has been unhappy all his life, Erin decides to stay.
 Looking up Omar's telephone number in Paul's phone, she gets Omar to take her to Ein Hawd, which was the location of Mohammed's house, and finds that that village is now Ein Hod, a Jewish artistic centre.
 She is told that the Palestinians left in 1948, but some had returned to found a new Ein Hawd in what had been their orchards above the old village.
 An old man agrees to let them drive him, and they identify what had been Mohammed's house.
 He thanks Erin for taking him back, even though it had been painful.
 He is able to give Omar a Hebron address for the family, although when Erin asks Omar to take her, he suggests that Paul might be a better guide.

 Erin and Eliza visit Eliza's grandfather.
 He is unapologetic, and tells them that his father, mother, sister and brother had all died in German camps.
-He says that his generation had been determined that the Jewish people would never again capitulate in the face of genocide, and want to secure land that could alwaya be safe.
+He says that his generation had been determined that the Jewish people would never again capitulate in the face of genocide, and want to secure land that could always be safe.
 He explains that the British stood in their way, so they wiped them out.

 Len and Jackie and another soldier are off duty and driving through town when they are ambushed.
 Len reaches for his revolver, but two men with handguns shoot all three.
 As Len and Jackie struggle for their lives, they are ignored by onlookers sitting in cafés.